How to Do Payroll in Washington State

 Step-by-Step Guide to Running Payroll in Washington

 When you have everything set up, Washington State payroll is not difficult to process.
-Below are the steps for handling it per federal and state regulations.
+Below are the steps for how to do payroll in Washington state.
 If you’d like greater detail on general payroll procedures, consult our article on how to do payroll.

 Step 1: Set up your business as an employer.
 At the federal level, you need your Employer ID Number (EIN) and an account in the Electronic Federal Tax Payment System (EFTPS).